Preparing for IELTS

 Step 5: Starting Actual Preparation:

-Now all that is left to do is actually start preparing for IELTS.
+Now all that is left to do is actually start preparing.
 Make sure you are regular in your practice and that you focus on all aspects of the test equally.
 Note that your final score will be an average of your scores in the individual sections.
 So it would be foolish to focus on just one section.
 Prepare equally well for all the sections and do not ignore those areas which are your weaknesses.

 Tips for the Exam: